Get stuck in.

 Within fours years of that chance encounter, they'd jumped into Aussie citizenship with gusto and ticked off the usual Sydney shenanigans of the first few years.
 They now shopped for sunnies, travelled 'overseas' and embraced flip-flop as thong.

-Alas, one thing had fallen by the wayside in their Aussie lives – and that was an enduring cultural connection with their original homeland.
-"Friendships with other Irish folk can be pretty transient" they both agreed that morning in Poppy's.
-Aside from their own beloved native Sydney pals, good Irish/English/expat friends had moved onto other world adventures.
-"It's about time we took action", they exclaimed.
-"Who doesn't like a good ol banter over brekkie?"
+Alas one thing had fallen by the wayside in their Aussie lives; a cultural connection with their original homeland, on the ground in Sydney.
+Aside from their own beloved Aussie and from-all-over pals, they craved the odd cuppa Barry's, Tayto sambos and Rubberbandits references in the company of those who also spoke 90 miles an hour.
+Along with higher culture of course.
+"It's time we took action", they resolved at Poppy's that morning.
+"Who doesn't like a banter over brekkie?"
 The Irish Brekkie Club had officially slurped its first cup of tea.

-Cue a couple of live radio interviews with Ryan Tubridy (listen to the interview below) and the Gerry Ryan show...and off it went!
-A steady stream of sunburnt freckly faces appeared out of the woodwork for the first brekkie and it hasn't stopped since.
-Dee popped two lovely wee sprogs a couple of years later, moved to the south coast and bid adieu to the group for the time being.
+Cue a cuppla live radio interviews with Ryan Tubridy (listen to the interview below) and the Gerry Ryan show... and off it went.
+A steady stream of sunburnt freckly faces appeared out of the woodwork for the first brekkie and continued to grow from there.
+Dee popped two sprogs two years later, moved to the south coast and bid adieu to the group for the time being.
 Killarney girl Andrea joined as Sinéad's wingwoman right away and the pair continued together for almost three years, until Andrea's departure for London in early 2013 (where she launched her freelance writing career with a feature article for the Irish Times).

-As of 2015, the brekkie club is still alive and kicking with 660+ members.
-80+ gatherings have been self-scheduled by the members themselves (including a bunch by the original founders), linking people up in their local parks, cafés and the odd pub – from all walks of life and backgrounds; singles, couples and families.
-The annual volunteer-run BYO BBQ brekkie takes place every March, bringing members together from all corners of Sydney.
-Make sure you join up to get the details.
-Drop us a line if you'd like to join us in making it happen!
+As of 2019, the brekkie club had grown to 1,200 members.
+80+ gatherings have been self-scheduled by the members themselves on the Meetup club page (including a bunch by the original founders), linking people up in their local parks, cafés and the odd pub – from all walks of life and backgrounds; singles, couples and families.

-So if you fancy yourself as a bit of a world citizen and like the idea of blending your original Irish roots with your freshly-juiced Aussie identity, join up right now and get your fix of 90-mile-an-hour chats over a sausage sambo!
-Hope to see you soon! :)
+So if you fancy yourself as a bit of a world citizen and like the idea of blending your original Irish roots with your freshly-juiced Aussie identity, join up right now and get your fix of high-speed chats over a sausage sambo.
+Hope to see you soon :)